 \begin{theorem} [\cite{LS02} Theorem 3.8] If $f:\sM\to \sN$ be a quasi-isomorphism between minimal systems of $\DGA$s, then $f\simeq g$, when $g$ is an isomorphism.

 \end{theorem}

-Thus if we have two minimal systems $\sM$, $\sN$ and quasi-isomorphisms $\rho_1:\sM\to \cU$ and $\rho_2:\sN\to \cU$ by the lifting property of maps from minimal systems to systems of $\DGA$s we get a map $f:\sM\to \sN$ which is a quasi-isomorphism.
+Thus, if we have two minimal systems $\sM$, $\sN$ and quasi-isomorphisms $\rho_1:\sM\to \cU$ and $\rho_2:\sN\to \cU$ by the lifting property of maps from minimal systems to systems of $\DGA$s we get a map $f:\sM\to \sN$ which is a quasi-isomorphism.
 By Theorem \ref{thm:quasiisiso}, we get $f\simeq g$ where $g$ is an isomorphism.
-We can now define the following.
+Now we define the following.

+\begin{definition} If $\sM$ is a minimal system and $\rho: \sM\to \sU$ is a quasi-isomorphism, we say that $\sM$ is a minimal model of $\sU$. \end{definition}

-In fact, maps between two minimal systems of $\DGA$s are much {\it nicer}, in the sense that they are always homotopy to a level-wise map of extensions.
-We will make use of this fact later. \begin{lemma}\cite [Lemma 13.57]{LS02} Any morphism $f:\sM\to \sN$ between minimal systems of $\DGA$ is homotopic to a map $g$ which maps $\sM_{n}$ to $\sN_n$ for all $n$.
+Maps between two minimal systems of $\DGA$s are much {\it nicer}, in the sense that they are always homotopic to a level-wise map of extensions.
+We will make use of this fact later. \begin{lemma}\cite [Lemma 13.57]{LS02} Any morphism $f:\sM\to \sN$ between minimal systems of $\DGA$ is homotopic to a morphism $g$ which maps $\sM_{n}$ to $\sN_n$ for all $n$.